Lockheed may revise 2014 outlook if U.S. budget deal passes

 Lockheed, the Pentagon’s No. 1 supplier, has said that the budget cuts will knock about $400 million to $450 million from full-year revenues in 2013, and is currently forecasting a further slight decline in sales in 2014.
 Hewson said any revision in the company’s guidance would come during the company’s next earnings call in January.

-The Senate is due to vote in coming days on the budget deal that passed the House 332-94 on Thursday.
+The Senate this week is expected to approve the budget deal that passed the House 332-94 on Thursday.
 The measure would roughly halve $52 billion in automatic spending cuts facing the Pentagon in fiscal 2014, while providing additional relief from mandatory reductions in projected spending in 2015.

 “I‘m very encouraged by the budget deal,” said Hewson.
 “It gives a lot more stability to us as an industry.
 It’s certainly not everything that everybody wanted, but a very important compromise that moved things forward.”